6 Wood Pallet Scavenging Tips for Your Next Project

 5. Sizing: it's a thing

 Pallets come in a range of sizes, which you may already be aware of, but it's something to watch out for when you are scavenging.
 In addition to using standard-sized pallets, some companies use odd sizes for specific shipments, in which case you might find out that a pallet is slightly larger or smaller than you expected, and you'll encounter problems with your project.
-Measuring tape is a good tool to take along on trips to make sure you're getting what you came for.
+A tape measure is a good tool to take along on trips to make sure you're getting what you came for.

 6. What do you actually need?